vectordotdev/content-old/posts/python-decorators.md

 author: nhumrich
 ---

-Debugging your Python code without changing it, using Decorators

-Python decorators are a very powerful concept in python that allow you to "wrap" a function with another function.
+Python decorators are a powerful concept that allow you to "wrap" a function with another function.

-The main concept of a decorator is to abstract away something that you want to function or class to also do, besides its normal responsibility.
+The idea of a decorator is to abstract away something that you want a function or class to do, besides its normal responsibility.
 This can be helpful for many reasons such as code reuse, and sticking to [curlys law](https://blog.codinghorror.com/curlys-law-do-one-thing/).

 By learning how to write your own decorators, you can significantly improve readability of your own code.
-Decorators can also be used as a great debugging or testing tool.
 They can change how the function behaves, without needing to actually change the code (such as adding logging lines).
-Decorators are a fairly common thing in python, familiar to those who use frameworks such as flask or click, but many only know how to use them, but not how to write their own.
+They are a fairly common tool in python, familiar to those who use frameworks such as flask or click, but many only know how to use them, not how to write their own.

 # How it works
 First off, let's show an example of a decorator in python.
 The following is a very basic example of what a decorator would like like if you were using it.